OncologySupport/AmazonSMSHelperBundle/README.md

 ### Step 3: Configuration

-To use this bundle,
+To use this bundle, you will need an AWS account with SNS service enabled.

-You need to configure the following parameters in your `.env` file.
-You should have an AWS account with SNS service enabled.
+Enabling SNS requires that you request an Origination number.
-Enabling SNS requires that you request an Origination number and then go through the process of removing that number from the sandbox.
+To send messages to any cell phone, you will then go through the process of removing that number from the sandbox.

 Once SNS is enabled, you will need IAM configured to get the `access_key_id` and `secret_access_key` for the AWS account.
 Here is how I did this: from the IAM console, I created a new user with programmatic access.
 I then attached a new